Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 \subsection{Semantics of classical logic}

 In classical logic, the meaning of propositions is determined by answering the question: {\it When is a given proposition true?} A standard answer to this question is given by Tarski's definition of truth.
-The definition is by induction on the number of logical connectives: \begin{itemize} \item which primitive propositions are true is assumed to be known from context. \end{itemize} For instance, in the context of arithmetic, a proposition of the form $t=s$ (with $t$ and $s$ being arithmetical expressions) is true whenever $t$ and $s$ rewrite to the same numeral. \begin{itemize} \item $\bP\lor \bQ$ is true if $\bP$ is true or $\bQ$ is true; \item $\neg \bP$ is true if $\bP$ is not true; \item $\exists x\, \bR(x)$ is true if $\bR(x_0)$ is true for some $x_0\in D$. \end{itemize} Here $\bP$, $\bQ$ are propositions, possibly with parameters, and $\bR(x)$ is a proposition with parameter $x$ and possibly other parameters. \footnote{In logic, parameters are usually called ``free variables'', and propositions with parameters are usually called ``predicates''.
-We will not use this terminology.} In first-order logic, all parameters are understood to run over a fixed set $D$, which is called the {\it domain of discourse}.
+The definition is by induction on the number of logical connectives and quantifiers: \begin{itemize} \item which primitive propositions are true is assumed to be known from context. \end{itemize} For instance, in the context of arithmetic, a proposition of the form $t=s$ (with $t$ and $s$ being arithmetical expressions) is true whenever $t$ and $s$ rewrite to the same numeral. \begin{itemize} \item $\bP\lor \bQ$ is true if $\bP$ is true or $\bQ$ is true; \item $\neg \bP$ is true if $\bP$ is not true; \item $\exists x\, \bR(x)$ is true if $\bR(x_0)$ is true for some $x_0\in\D$. \end{itemize} Here $\bP$, $\bQ$ are propositions and $\bR$ is a unary predicate, i.e., a proposition with one parameter.
+In first-order logic, all parameters are understood to run over a fixed set $\D$, which is called the {\it domain of discourse}.
+Thus $\bR(x_0)$ is a proposition for any $x_0\in\D$

-The other classical connectives $\land$, $\to$, $\forall$ do not need to be mentioned since they are expressible in terms of $\lor$, $\neg$ and $\exists$.
-For the record, we get for them, as a consequence of the above: \begin{itemize} \item $\bP\land \bQ$ is true if $\bP$ is true and $\bQ$ is true; \item $\bP\to \bQ$ is true if $\bQ$ is true or $\bP$ is not true; \item $\forall x\, \bR(x)$ is true if $\bR(x_0)$ is true for all $x_0\in D$. \end{itemize} We can also understand the latter six clauses the other way round, as an ``explanation'' of classical connectives in terms of truth of propositions.
+The other classical connectives and quantifiers $\top$, $\bot$ $\land$, $\to$, $\forall$ do not need to be mentioned since they are expressible in terms of $\lor$, $\neg$ and $\exists$.
+For the record, we get for them, as a consequence of the above: \begin{itemize} \item $\top$ is true; \item $\bot$ is false; \item $\bP\land \bQ$ is true if $\bP$ is true and $\bQ$ is true; \item $\bP\to \bQ$ is true if $\bQ$ is true or $\bP$ is not true; \item $\forall x\, \bR(x)$ is true if $\bR(x_0)$ is true for all $x_0\in\D$. \end{itemize} We can also understand the latter six clauses the other way round, as an ``explanation'' of classical connectives and quantifiers in terms of truth of propositions.

-In this paper we always assume our meta-logic to be classical; that is, when discussing intuitionistic and other non-classical logics, we always mean {\it this discussion} to take place in classical logic.
+\begin{remark} In this chapter we always assume our meta-logic to be classical; that is, when discussing intuitionistic or any other logic, we always mean {\it this discussion} to take place in classical logic.
+It the next chapter, some of that discussion will be formalized (in fact, more of it than in any standard text on first-order logic), so we will speak of a formal meta-logic, which in fact will turn out to be not exactly classical (but for many purposes it can assumed to be classical); but then the meta-meta-logic, in which all discussions of that formal meta-logic take place, will still be classical. \end{remark}